harshs404/HS_CryptoCoin_Wallet/README.md

 # HS_CryptoCoin_Wallet

-# First project using Flutter with Blockchain
+First project using Flutter with Blockchain
-# Project name: HSCoin Crypto wallet
-# Blockchain used: Etherium
-# Concepts: Flutter layout,State management, Blockchain integration, Http api integration, Smart contracts

 ## Getting Started

 This project is a starting point for a Flutter application.